boomelage/machine-learning-option-pricing/README.md

 - $B$ is a set of barrier levels, and <br>
 - $R$ is a set of rebates which for the purposes of this study in a set consisting of only the element $0$ (zero)

 and duplicating the data for calls/puts, down/in, and up/down option types which can also be achieved by their inclusion in the Cartesian product as string categories using software like itertools.
+It is to be noted that barrier option features must be separated into two categorices: up and down.
+This is due to the condition that the strike price must be lower than the spot for down options

 ## 3.2 Asian Options